vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

     Wraps every operator in the least invasive way, does not pass a tracing context.
 That is up to the user.

 > **_NOTE:_**  To opt-out of tracing altogether, its best to set the value of `spring.sleuth.rsocket.enabled` to false.
-Alternatively you can configure your RSocketRequester and RSocketServer by hand - autoconfiguration will leave them alone if they're already present.
+Alternatively you can configure your `RSocketRequester` and `RSocketServer` by hand - autoconfiguration will leave them alone if they're already present.

 ### Sleuth and Kotlin

-Because Kotlin is the language used in this example - developers have been keen to use [co-routines](https://docs.spring.io/spring-framework/docs/5.2.0.M1/spring-framework-reference/languages.html#coroutines) as opposed to raw reactive publishers - I'm happy to say that [Sleuth supports co-routines](https://github.com/spring-cloud/spring-cloud-sleuth/tree/3.1.x/spring-cloud-sleuth-instrumentation/src/main/kotlin/org/springframework/cloud/sleuth/instrument/kotlin)!
+Because Kotlin is the language used in this example - developers have been keen to use [coroutines](https://docs.spring.io/spring-framework/docs/5.2.0.M1/spring-framework-reference/languages.html#coroutines) as opposed to raw reactive publishers - I'm happy to say that [Sleuth supports coroutines](https://github.com/spring-cloud/spring-cloud-sleuth/tree/3.1.x/spring-cloud-sleuth-instrumentation/src/main/kotlin/org/springframework/cloud/sleuth/instrument/kotlin)!

 The basics are exactly the same as with ordinary publisher usage, so we wont be going into that in this example.
 However, the repository containing this example does highlight usage of [controllers](https://github.com/marios-code-path/distributed-tracing-sleuth-reactive-kotlin/blob/main/src/main/kotlin/com/example/sleuthy/rsocket/CoRoutineControllers.kt) declared with the `suspend` keyword.
 Additionally [there are tests](https://github.com/marios-code-path/distributed-tracing-sleuth-reactive-kotlin/blob/0dc9ecbfb8dc8f19743269bbf10d6cd154180a09/src/test/kotlin/com/example/sleuthy/rsocket/AnnotatedSpanTests.kt#L24) to compare output (hint: it's the same).